Myth or fact?

 About to make an offer on a home?
 Using our home buyer's checklist will help flag key things to know before signing the contract of purchase and sale.
 Also, we explain the standard purchase contract here.

-The property condition disclosure statement provides information that’s of interest to potential buyers.
+The property disclosure statement provides information that’s of interest to potential buyers.
 It’s usually referred to as a PDS.
+It covers issues that could affect the value or safety of the property.

 Sellers aren’t legally required to complete a PDS.
 But it’s become standard practice in BC.
 If your realtor doesn’t mention it, ask them to request one.
-The seller should include key information about the property that a potential buyer would want to know.
+And make sure you see it before you make an offer.
+The seller should tell you what they know about certain details relating to the property that a potential buyer would want to know.
 For example, is the property connected to a municipal sewer or on a septic system?

-Under the law, a seller must tell a buyer about any material latent defects they’re aware of.
+Under common law, a seller must tell a buyer about any latent defects they’re aware of.
 Sellers usually do this by filling out a PDS.
-A material latent defect is a problem that can’t be detected by a reasonable inspection of the property.
+A latent defect is a problem that can’t be detected by a reasonable inspection of the property.
 Common examples include:

 a history of flooding or insect infestation